wjyhumor/uInference/README.md

 uInference is a inference framework which could run Classification and Object Detection on a quite small micro-chip like STM32 etc.

 # Usage
-1. In folder `script/`, run `python convert_model_binary.py` to convert the model to the .dat file.
+1. In folder `script/`, run `python img_save2binary.py` to convert the image to the .img file.
-2. In folder `script/`, run `python img_save2binary.py` to convert the image to the .img file.
+2. In folder `script/`, run `python convert_model.py` to convert the model to the .dat file.
 3. In root folder, make and run the uInference.bin.
-4. In folder `script/`, run `predict.py` to run the example.jpg, compare the results.
+4. In folder `script/`, run `predict_class.py` to run the example.jpg, compare the results.

 # Classification
 ## Training (in `tran_class/`)